Wednesday, 6 December 2023

 Kriegsspiel - Kriegsspiel is a wargame at most tables.
 It might have elements of roleplay or diplomacy, but those are usually pushed aside in favour of focus on combat and unit movements.

-FFR has elements of Kriegsspiel pertaining to warfare, but its core selling point is that it’s a roleplay game and not chiefly a wargame.
+FFR ("free" referring to Free Kriegsspiel) has elements of Kriegsspiel pertaining to warfare, but its core selling point is that it’s a roleplay game and not chiefly a wargame.

 Dice-Based - FFR strives to push randomness over to player input, and grant players agency by limiting mechanical factors and systems that take it away.